abdojulari/transcript-editor/README.md

 1. Create `config/database.yml` based on [config/database.sample.yml](config/database.sample.yml) - update this file with your own database credentials
 2. Create `config/application.yml` based on [config/application.sample.yml](config/application.sample.yml) - this file contains all your private config credentials such as Pop Up Archive or Google accounts.
 The only required configuration to start is:
   - **SECRET_KEY_BASE**.
 You can generate this value by running `rake secret`
   - **PROJECT_ID**.
 A project id that will be used to identify this project (e.g. my-project).
-Must be alphanumeric, no spaces, underscores and dashes okay
+Must be alphanumeric; no spaces or periods; underscores and dashes okay
 3. Copy the folder `project/sample-project` and rename it to the **PROJECT_ID** from the previous step (e.g. `project/my-project`).
 This folder will contain all the configuration, content, and language for your project.

 #### Configure Your Project Details